Numerical properties of 35

 Apocalyptic Power Test:

-Does 2n contains the consecutive digits 666.
+Does 2n contain the consecutive digits 666?

 235 = 34359738368